What is the AQF?

 In September 2014, the AQFC was disbanded and the governance functions of the council were transferred to the Commonwealth Government Department of Education.

-The current management of the AQF is delivered through the Australian Government Department of Education and Training in consultation with the states and territories.
+The current management of the AQF is delivered through the Australian Government Department of Education.
+Skills and Employment in consultation with the states and territories.
 The department monitors and maintains the AQF, supports its users and promotes the AQF and its role in Australia's education system.
 Expert consultative bodies are convened as required to advise ministers on any AQF policy matters which arise.

 In the 2017-18 budget, the Australian Government announced a review of the AQF to ensure it continues to meet the needs of students, employers, education providers and the wider community.
 The final report from the review was released in October 2019.